jerikdcruz/OpenAudit/README.md

 We thank the Philippine government's [Commission on Audit (COA)](https://www.coa.gov.ph/) for sharing their archive of audit reports that made this project possible, as well as [MIT GOV/LAB](https://mitgovlab.org/) and the [MIT Political Methodology Lab](https://pmlab.mit.edu/) for their financial support.

+Please see this MIT GOV/LAB [story](https://mitgovlab.org/news/unearthing-the-hidden-stories-of-budgets-and-audit-reports/) about the dataset and project to learn more about the context of the project's development.

 ## Background and Context

 In many developing democracies around the world, government audit institutions regularly publish audit and financial reports that track government bodies’ decisions in raising, spending, and managing public resources on behalf of their citizens.
 These publicly-available reports contain data of immense value to governance researchers and ordinary citizens; they potentially offer ways to track government decisions, processes, and behaviors related to corruption, accountability, and state capacity at levels of detail currently unavailable in commonly-used governance indicators (e.g. Transparency International's Corruption Perception Index and the World Bank's World Governance Indicators).
 Until the present, however, these reports generally remain underused by academics, policy researchers, and the general public alike.